ch3v15/Batto/README.md

 # Batto
-Converting .bat file to .exe using resource
+Converting .bat file to .exe using resources